SoCraTes-FR/socrates-fr.github.io/readme.md

 ### Continuous Delivery

-When each PR (on the branch `hugo`) is merge, Travis build and deploy automatically the site.
+When a PR (on the branch `hugo`) is merge, Travis build and deploy automatically the site.